gauri-12/Portfolio/Python Data Wrangling/README.md

 * **Python**: The primary programming language used for the project.
 * **Libraries**: pandas, numpy, requests, BeautifulSoup, seaborn, matplotlib.pyplot, wbgapi, and openpyxl.

+## **Project Structure**

+* Input: This folder includes the input excel data file with the world happiness report in excel format.
+* Output: This folder contains all the cleaned files that are collected from the internet as well as from the excel data file format.
+* DataWrangling_Project.html: This is the python code file for performing the data wrangling and exploration in the HTML format.
+* DataWrangling_Project.ipynb: This is the python code file for performing the data wrangling and exploration in the Python notebook format.
+* README.md

 ## **Data Wrangling process**